 Contact:Kentucky Occupational Motor Vehicle Injury Surveillance (OMVIS) Program

-The Occupational Motor Vehicle Injury Surveillance (OMVIS) program received a competitive award from the Centers for Disease Control and Prevention to develop a surveillance system.
+The Occupational Motor Vehicle Injury Surveillance (OMVIS) program received a competitive award from the Centers for Disease Control and Prevention to develop a surveillance system on occupational motor vehicle injury crashes (fatal and nonfatal) in Kentucky.